Crete travel guide & 25 photos to feed your wanderlust

 If you don’t plan to rent a car for your Crete holiday, then it’s better to book a guided tour for visiting places of interest.
 In this section, you’ll find the best guided tours in Crete, based mainly on what I found more attractive on the island.
 More specifically, I chose itineraries that do have visits to archaeological sites since Crete’s history is very rich.

 • The Palace of Knossos.
-Visiting the Minoan Palace of Knossos is definitely one of the recommended activities if you are into Greek antiquity and mythology.
+Visiting the Minoan Palace of Knossos is one of the recommended activities for those interested in Greek antiquity and mythology.
 There are several tours offering tours to Knossos, and they are usually 8-12 hours long.
-Depending on the tour, you can expect some extra stops, like, for example, in the Lasithi Plateau or the Archaeological Museum in Heraklion.
+Depending on the tour, you can expect some extra stops, such as the Lasithi Plateau or the Archaeological Museum in Heraklion.
 You can take a tour of the Palace of Knossos from both Rethymno and Heraklion.
 For the tours from Heraklion to Knossos, click here, and for the tours from Rethymno to Knossos see here.

 • Balos and Gramvousa private boat trip.
-This one is an excellent option if you are traveling as a group; otherwise, it might be too expensive.
+This option is excellent if you’re traveling as a group; otherwise, it may be too expensive.
 Visiting Balos with a private boat is much easier and also more comfortable.
-If you are visiting off-season, it might actually be your only chance to go to Balos and Gramvousa.
+If you are visiting out of season, it might actually be your only chance to visit Balos and Gramvousa.
 Check the private boat tour to Balos here.

 • Wine and olive oil.
 This tour is all about taste.
-You will visit a winery, and then you will also see the oldest olive tree in the world and taste some olive oil.
-Apart from that, you will see the stunning landscape of Crete for 6-7 hours.
+You will visit a winery and then see the oldest olive tree in the world, as well as taste some olive oil.
+Apart from that, you will have the opportunity to experience the stunning landscape of Crete for 6-7 hours.
 Check the prices for the wine and olive oil tour here.

 Rent a car in Crete